 Just like today the Band draws its members from all walks of life, all age groups and from all areas.
-It is recorded in the early records of the Band how one member walked to practise each week from Silverstream.
-Today members travel from the Wairarapa and Lower Valley to attend practise.
+It is recorded in the early records of the Band how one member walked to practice each week from Silverstream.
+Today members travel from the Wairarapa and Lower Valley to attend practice.

 The Band was a member of the Wairarapa Bands Association until 1947 and took part in performances and contests with the Bands from the Wairarapa.
 A photograph in the possession of the Band shows one of the members cars traversing the Rimutukas in 1928 on the way to an event in the Wairarapa.

 During earlier times the Band had a very close relationship with what was then the Upper Hutt Borough Council.
 The present Mayor of Upper Hutt has been the Patron of the Band for a good umber of years.
 In the 50's and 60's Mayors Dick Slacke and Percy Kinsman were ardent supporters of the Band and its activities.

 As a fund raising venture a Bavarian Band was formed in 1976 by John Philipson.
 The Band played at many events in and around Wellington for the next 20 years.
 The contribution from this group made possible the two Australian trips (1978 & 1983) and also provided the funding to purchase a good number of new instruments for the band.